fenrig/libva-v4l2-request/README.md

 	export LIBVA_DRIVER_NAME=v4l2_request

+At the moment there is no autodection of the video path yet (can be implemented), and thus you should define the video path that refers to the respective decoder

+	export LIBVA_V4L2_REQUEST_VIDEO_PATH=/dev/video1

 A media player that supports VAAPI (such as VLC) can then be used to decode a video in a supported format:

 	vlc path/to/video.mpg

+or with mpv:

+	mpv -hwdec=vaapi path/to/video.mp4

 Sample media files can be obtained from: